Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

-Azure Databricks offers a deployment mechanism called the Service Launch Workspace to manage Databricks workspaces at scale, which is especially helpful for big businesses and service providers.
-Enabling administrators to automate and centrally manage several workspaces streamlines the provisioning, management, and operational duties related to Databricks workspaces Or thanks to this model’s support for customized deployments, organizations can implement governance, security, and compliance requirements across all of their Databricks environments.
-This is a component of Azure Databricks’ strategy to offer scalable and adaptable data analytics solutions to enterprises with intricate and extensive data operations.
+Azure Databricks provides a deployment mechanism called the Service Launch Workspace for managing multiple Databricks workspaces at scale, making it ideal for large businesses and service providers.
+This feature allows administrators to automate and centrally manage workspaces, streamlining provisioning, management, and operational tasks.
+Additionally, it supports customized deployments, enabling organizations to enforce governance, security, and compliance across all Databricks environments.

 85. How was the new cluster created in Azure Databricks?